skramm/homog2d/manual.md

 ### Inner details

-To be able to templatize all the code on the root numerical data type (float, double), we implement some trick.
+To be able to templatize all the code on the root numerical data type (float, double, ...), we implement some trick.
-Indeed, as the Root class is already templatized on the type (Point or Line), it would require a partial template specialization to define each member function (or free function), which C++ does not allow.
+As the Root class is already templatized on the type (Point or Line), it would require a partial template specialization to define the behavior of each member function (or free function), depending on the basic type (Line or Point) and still templatized on the numerical type.
+C++ does not allow this |-(.

-Thus, the trick here is to call a "sub" private function (each prefixed with `impl_`) that gets overloaded by the datatype.
+Thus, the trick here is to call in each function a "sub" private function (prefixed with `impl_`) that gets overloaded by the datatype (point or line).
-To achieve this overlading, each of these functions receives as additional argument an object of type RootHelper, templated by the numerical type.
+To achieve this overloading, each of these functions receives as additional (dummy) argument an object of type RootHelper, templated by the numerical type.
-In the definition of the function, this additional argument is ignored, it is there just so that the compiler can select the correct overload, in a similar way of what happens with templates.
+In the definition of the function, this additional argument is ignored, it is there just so that the compiler can select the correct overload (in a similar way of what happens with templates).

 Thus, we can write the two implementations as two 'impl_' function, that are still templated by the numerical data type.